ropensci/jqr/cran-comments.md

 This is a new package.

 We did notice warnings on Windows systems with the WinBuilder check, but they're coming from the libjq C library which this package wraps.

+Note that CHECK says that 'jq' should be sentence cased, but that is an improper spelling of the software.

 Thanks!
 Scott Chamberlain